Involutions on hyperelliptic curves and Prym maps: Branched -coverings over hyperelliptic curves

 From up to bottom perspective, this case occurs when one starts with a genus $4g+3$ curve with two fixed point free involutions $\s,\t$ (with $\s\t$ having 4 fixed points) and takes a group generated by $\langle \s,\t\rangle$.
 The tower of curves can be found in Diagram \ref{diag5} when we treat $H_{\s,\s\t}$ as the base curve.
 From what we have already described, one can easily deduce that in this case, the Prym variety $P(\tC/H_{\s,\s\t})=JE\oplus JH^*_{\t,\iota\s}\oplus JH^*_{\s,\iota\t}$.
 Since most of the computations have already been done, we will focus on stating the results and main steps.

 For $\delta=(\underbrace{1,\ldots,1}_{2g+1},\underbrace{2,4,\ldots,4}_{g+1})$, define the Prym map:

-\begin{thm} For $g>0$, the Prym map $Pr^H_{4g+3,g+1}$ is injective. \end{thm} \begin{proof} Firstly, we can use proofs of Lemmas \ref{finite} and \ref{generic} to assume that $P\in \im(Pr^H_{4g+3,g+1})$ is general and therefore it contains only 3 abelian subvarieties.
-One of the subvarieties is of dimension $g$ and we can call it $JE$ and the other two are called $B,\ C$.
+\begin{thm} For $g>0$, the Prym map $Pr^H_{4g+3,g+1}$ is injective. \end{thm} \begin{proof} Firstly, for $P\in\im(Pr^H_{4g+3,g+1})$ we have a similar result as Proposition \ref{newprop} in this case, so analogous to Corollary \ref{newcor} we can distinguish three abelian subvarieties of $P$ appearing in the isotypical decomposition.
+One of the subvarieties is of dimension $g$ denoted by $JE$ and the other two by $B$ and $C$.